warp-contracts/warp-wasm-templates/README.md

 * [Go](go/README.md)

-It allows to quickly jump into contract development - each template contains an example PST contract, deployment scripts (on localhost, testnet and mainnet), build scripts and example tests.
+It allows to quickly jump into contract development - each template contains an example PST contract, deployment scripts (on localhost, testnet and mainnet), build scripts and example tests - all backed-up by the [RedStone Contracts SDK](https://github.com/redstone-finance/redstone-smartcontracts).

 | Feature                | JS                                        | WASM - AS | WASM - Rust | WASM - Go |
 |------------------------|-------------------------------------------|-----------|-------------|-----------|